 Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Dundee and Newtyle Railway.

 This was the northern terminus of the Dundee and Newtyle Railway.
 The terminus building still stands.
-It is one of the oldest stations in Britain.
+It is one of the oldest stations in Britain and probably the oldest trainshed in existence.

 The station was at the north end of the Hatton Incline, the line descending to the station.
 To the east was the Newtyle Bone Works.
 Newtyle was a planned town/village and is to the west.

-Opinion varies as to whether this building opened with the line, it may have been built shortly afterwards.
+Opinion varies as to whether this building opened with the line, it may have been built shortly afterwards (around 1836).
 Given the extent of the facilities at Dundee, it may well have opened with the line and was the rebuilt several times.

 It is a long trainshed with rubble walls and stone arched entries at either end.
 Offices, which were on the east side adjoining the shed, do not survive.
 The appearance probably dates from the conversion into a goods shed as early views show a building with a very similar roof but without the stone arches at either end.
 The single storey extension, outwith the trainshed, to the north almost certainly a later addition.